DIARY-IMF, World Bank 2013 spring meetings in Washington

 Finance ministers and central bankers from around the globe are gathering in Washington this week for the semiannual meetings of the International Monetary Fund and World Bank.
-In addition, finance officials from Group of 20 nations will meet on the sidelines.
+In addition, finance officials from Group of 20 nations are meeting on the sidelines.

 Following is a schedule of the top events.
 All times listed are in EDT/GMT.